Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/new_project.md

        1. Select **Alveo U200 Data Center Accelerator Card**.
          1. Click **OK**.

-        You are returned to the Solution Configuration dialog window.
+        You are back to the New vitis HLS Project dialog window.

 8. In the Solution Configuration dialog box, select the **Vitis Kernel Flow Target** from the dropdown menu.